April was a relatively slow book buying month. I am trying to keep my buying numbers down until I read the books on my shelves. Here is my April Haul.

 How long can you protect your heart?

-My lovely husband spoiled me this month he purchased this book for me as well as some iTunes gift cards that I will be using on audio books.
+My lovely husband spoiled me this month.
+He purchased this book for me as well as some iTunes gift cards that I will be using on audio books.
 I can’t wait to read this.
+This is my favorite book that included in my April Haul.

 The story was all too real-indeed this classic was inspired by the real-life story of Ed Gein, a psychotic murderer who led a dual life.
 Alfred Hitchcock too was captivated, and turned the book into one of the most-loved classic films of all time the year after it was released.
 Norman Bates loves his Mother.
 She has been dead for the past twenty years, or so people think.
 Norman knows better though.
 He has lived with Mother ever since leaving the hospital in the old house up on the hill above the Bates motel.
 One night Norman spies on a beautiful woman that checks into the hotel as she undresses.
 Norman can’t help but spy on her.
 Mother is there though.
 She is there to protect Norman from his filthy thoughts.
 She is there to protect him with her butcher knife.

 I haven’t read a good horror novel in a hot minute.
-I decided to buy the ebook version with one of my iTunes gift cards.
-I have wanted to read this for years.
-I am not sure why I waited this long.
+Therefore, I decided to buy the ebook version with one of my iTunes gift cards.
+I have wanted to read this for years, and I’m not sure why I waited this long.

 Gilbert Markham is fascinated by Helen Graham, the beautiful and enigmatic woman who has recently moved into Wildfell Hall.
 He is swift to befriend her and steadfastly refutes the local gossip calling her character and behaviour into question, yet he soon has cause to regret his infatuation, and grave doubts and misgivings begin to arise in his mind.
 It is only when Helen presents Gilbert with her diary and instructs him to read it that the shocking truth about her past life becomes clear.